 How can you do this without too much trouble?
 I do it in two steps.

-Step 1: Use Personal Capital’s free service to log into all of your accounts at one time.
+Step 1: Use Empower’s free service to log into all of your accounts at one time.
 They’ll calculate your current asset allocation across all accounts, the performance of your current portfolio compared to benchmarks, and you can even track your spending.

 Step 2: Enter your funds and balances into a spreadsheet.
 I’ve created one for you.